Loading...

 Step 3: Select the repository from the pulldown menu and click Copy.

-Finding details unique to this report will also be copied; be sure to remove any sensitive information.
+Finding details unique to this report will also be copied; remove any sensitive information.

 Step 1: From the WriteupsDB module, go to the writeup to copy and click Copy To under the "Actions" column.